TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCBackup.md

 ```

 ## DESCRIPTION
 The Get-JCBackup command saves JumpCloud directory information to CSV files.
 This command can be used to backup user, system user, system, user group, and system group information to CSV files.
-Specific items can be selected for CSV backup using the command or the '-All' switch paramter can be specified which will backup all items.
+Specific items can be selected for CSV backup using the command or the '-All' switch parameter can be specified which will backup all items.

 **How JCBackup works**
 JumpCloud user information can be queried using the JumpCloud PowerShell module command [Get-JCUser](https://github.com/TheJumpCloud/support/wiki/Get-JCUser)